Menu

 vitally important and it raised the awareness of inequality around the world even though we

 were all facing this pandemic together.
 We worked with our partner schools to share creative work indicating what made the children happy.
-Each week, children have enjoyed Yoga activities and sharing Yoga routines and activities with our partner school in India and China.

 As a school, we have close links with three other international schools;